 Arranging for your child’s return can be particularly complicated when another nation is involved.
 In such cases, the Hague Convention is your best legal tool.
 This international treatise provides a legal framework for pursuing the prompt return of your child.

 Foreign national status complicates child custody proceedings, but by no means makes a desirable outcome impossible.
 Early intervention is critical, however; without strong legal support, parents risk permanent estrangement from their children.

 If your divorce crosses borders, it’s imperative that you work with a family attorney experienced in international law.
-Look to the Brown Law Offices for aggressive legal representation.
+Look to the law firm of Barna, Guzy & Steffen, Ltd. for aggressive legal representation.